abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step2-configuration-application.md

 }
 ````

-## Step 2: Customizing the Configuration of Your ABP Application
+## Step 2: Customizing the Configuration of the ABP Application

 - To customize the configuration of your ABP application, modify the `ConnectionString` values in every location throughout your project.
 The `ConnectionString` values are stored in the `appsettings.json` files.